jewettaij/visfd/doc/doc_filter_mrc.md

 last two surface fragments point in opposite directions.
 This is explained in more detail [here](#Manual-specification-of-fragment-orientation).)*

-*(Note: When using this format, coordinates are assumed to begin at 1,
-       and are rounded down to the next lowest integer.
+*(Note: When using this format, coordinates are assumed to begin at 1, and are rounded down to the next lowest integer.
 These coordinates do not have to lie exactly on the object you are trying to segment.
 Nearby voxels should work adequately well.)*

-**WARNING:** *Do not forget to put spaces between each integer (not commas).*
+*(Note: If you use parenthesis on one line, you must do this consistently throughout the file.)*

 #### Suggestion: *Use IMOD (3dmod)*